 Why Aid Workers Need To Know The Local Language

-In light of the UNHRC’s new field office in Syria, where more volunteers will be deployed to deliver relief items, we look at what skills and knowledge aid workers need to build relationships with displaced communities and stay safe…
+Since UNHRC’s opened a field office in southern Syria, more volunteers have been deployed to deliver relief items.
+We look at what skills and knowledge aid workers need to build relationships with displaced communities and stay safe…

-As the United Nations Human Rights Council (UNHRC) steps up its efforts to help the 550,000 displaced people in Syria with a new field office and warehouse in the Southern city of Sweida, aid workers are needed more than ever to deliver basic relief items and support.
+When the United Nations Human Rights Council (UNHRC) stepped up its efforts to help the 550,000 displaced people in Syria with a new field office and warehouse in the Southern city of Sweida, aid workers were needed more than ever to deliver basic relief items and support.